basedhound/stock-market_next/README.md

 <a href="https://discord.com/invite/n6EdbFJ" target="_blank"><img src="https://github.com/sujatagunale/EasyRead/assets/151519281/618f4872-1e10-42da-8213-1d69e486d02e" /></a>

 ## <a name="tech-stack">⚙️ Tech Stack</a>
-- **[Arcjet](https://arcjet.com/)** is a developer-first security toolkit for Node.js and Next.js applications.
-It provides protections like bot detection, rate limiting, email validation, and form attack mitigation with minimal setup.

 - **[Better Auth](https://www.better-auth.com/)** is a framework-agnostic authentication and authorization library for TypeScript.
 It provides built-in support for email/password login, social sign-on (Google, GitHub, Apple, and more), and multi-factor authentication, simplifying user authentication and account management.